greatdecipher/python_automated_docx/README.md

+# SOFTWARE FAIR USE CONTRACT GENERATOR
-# This is a docx template that is automated by python as a DATA entry form.
+This is a docx template that is automated by python as a DATA entry form.

 form.py is a testing template for the code run the simple_gui instead.